machine mastery

 What Is Channeling and How Does It Happen?

-At its core, espresso channeling happens when pressurized water finds paths of least resistance through your coffee puck, bypassing huge swaths of grounds instead of extracting evenly.
+At its core, channeling is water finding the path of least resistance through your coffee puck.

-Picture your portafilter basket as a dense forest: ideally, water percolates through every tree (coffee particle) uniformly.
-But if there’s a clearing—a weak spot—water rushes through, creating a “channel” that funnels most of the flow.
+Think of your portafilter as a dense forest.
+Ideally, water percolates through every tree (coffee particle) evenly.
+But if there’s a clearing—a weak spot, a clump, a gap—water rushes through that opening, creating a channel that funnels most of the flow.

 Why It Ruins Your Shot

-This isn’t just a minor hiccup; it wrecks extraction completely:
+This isn’t a minor problem.
+Channeling wrecks extraction completely:

-• Channel zones: Get hammered with prolonged water contact → bitter over-extraction
+• Channel zones: Get blasted with prolonged water contact = bitter over-extraction

-• Bypassed zones: Stay under-extracted → sour, astringent notes
+• Bypassed zones: Stay under-extracted = sour, acidic notes

-• Result: Weak overall shot with muddled, confused flavors and poor crema
+• Result: Weak shot overall with muddled, confused flavors and thin crema

 The Science Behind the Spray

-Espresso extraction relies on 9 bars of pressure pushing 92-96°C water through finely ground coffee.
-When the puck has inconsistent density:
+Espresso extraction runs at 9 bars of pressure pushing 92-96°C water through finely ground coffee.
+When puck density isn’t uniform:

-1. Water takes the easy path (like electricity finding the path of least resistance)
+1. Water takes the easy path (like electricity finding least resistance)

-2. The channel opens wider as more water flows through
+2. Channel opens wider as more water flows through

-3. This creates a feedback loop — channels get worse during the shot
+3. Creates a feedback loop—channels get worse as the shot progresses

 4. You end up with spray, spurts, and uneven flow